nashville-software-school/bangazon-inc/book-1-orientation/chapters/INSTALLATIONS.md

 ## Visual Studio IDE

  [Visual Studio Community Edition](https://visualstudio.microsoft.com/vs/community/).
 This will be your main code authoring tool for the server-side course.
    > **INFO:** When installing Visual Studio, you will be presented with a variety of workloads.
-Select the following workloads.
+Select the following workload:
    >
    > - ASP.NET and web development
-   > - .NET Core cross-platform development

 ## SQL Server Express Database